MalgretMC/1Fichier-Java-API/README.md

 Jar file can be found in files above : 1FichierAPI.jar

+You can check 1Fichier Website's API here : https://api.1fichier.com/

+/!\ Free Users can only use Upload System /!\

 # Create Instance

     FichierAPI instance = new FichierAPI( YOUR BEARER_TOKEN );